GunnarFarneback/CrudePythonTranslator.jl/docs/design.md

 make the code look more like Julia and less like Python.

-The first step is to call out to Python's `tokenize` standard library, which by definition is the authority on tokenizing Python code.
+The first step is to call out to Python's `tokenize` standard library, which obviously knows how to tokenize Python code.
 This gives us a sequence of tuples starting with
 ```
 [(1, "def", (1, 0), (1, 3), "def f(a, b):\n"),
  (1, "f", (1, 4), (1, 5), "def f(a, b):\n"),